neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

     Splits a graph into holdout and remaining relationship types and adds them to the graph.

+.. deprecated:: 2.24.0
+    Since GDS server version 2.24.0 you should use the endpoint :func:`gds.splitRelationships.mutate` instead.

 .. py:function:: gds.alpha.ml.splitRelationships.mutate.estimate(G: Graph, **config: Any) -> pandas.Series[Any]

     Splits a graph into holdout and remaining relationship types and adds them to the graph.

+.. deprecated:: 2.24.0
+    Since GDS server version 2.24.0 you should use the endpoint :func:`gds.splitRelationships.mutate.estimate` instead.

 .. py:function:: gds.alpha.pipeline.nodeRegression.create(name: str) -> Tuple[NRTrainingPipeline, pandas.Series[Any]]